oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  4. Create a copy of the SD-JWT payload, if required for further processing.
  5. Process the Disclosures.
 For each Disclosure provided:
     1. Calculate the digest over the base64url string as described in (#hashing_disclosures).
-    2. Find all `_sd` keys in the SD-JWT payload that contain a digest calculated in the previous step.
-Note that there might be more than one `_sd` arrays in on SD-JWT.
+    2. Find all `_sd` keys in the SD-JWT payload.
+For each such key:
-       1. If the digest cannot be found in the SD-JWT payload, the Verifier MUST reject the Presentation.
+       1. If the key does not refer to an array, the Verifier MUST reject the Presentation.
+       2. Otherwise, process each digest in the `_sd` array as follows:
-       2. If there is more than one place where the digest is included, the Verifier MUST reject the Presentation.
+          1. Find the Disclosure referenced by the digests.
+If no such Disclosure can be found, the Verifier MUST reject the presentation.
-       3. If there is a key `_sd` that does not refer to an array, the Verifier MUST reject the Presentation.
+          2. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
-       4. Otherwise, insert, at the level of the `_sd` claim, the claim described by the Disclosure with the claim name and claim value provided in the Disclosure.
+          3. Insert, at the level of the `_sd` key, a new claim using the claim name and claim value from the Disclosure.
-          1. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
-          2. If the claim name already exists at the same level, the Verifier MUST reject the Presentation.
-Note that this also means that if a Holder sends the same Disclosure multiple times, the Verifier MUST reject the Presentation.
+          4. If the claim name already exists at the same level, the Verifier MUST reject the Presentation.
-          3. If the claim value contains an object with an `_sd` key (at the top level or nested deeper), the Verifier MUST reject the Presentation.
+          5. If the decoded value contains an `_sd` key, recursively process the key as described before.
+    3. If any digests were found more than once in the previous step, the Verifier MUST reject the Presentation.
-    3. Remove all `_sd` claims from the SD-JWT payload.
+    4. Remove all `_sd` keys from the SD-JWT payload.
-    4. Remove the claim `_sd_alg` from the SD-JWT payload.
+    5. Remove the claim `_sd_alg` from the SD-JWT payload.
  6. If Holder Binding is required:
     1. If Holder Binding is provided by means not defined in this specification, verify the Holder Binding according to the method used.
     2. Otherwise, verify the Holder Binding JWT as follows: